athulreji/moodle-attedance/README.md

 # moodle-attedance
-Python program which automatically submit attendances to moodle.
+Python program which automatically submit attendances to moodle using requests and BeautifulSoup.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your machine: